ebaudrez/libpathcomp/README.md

 the `root` attribute is always used as the leading part of the directories to be created, if this attribute exists.

-pathcomp_mkdir() returns a true value if the directory was made successfully, and 0 otherwise.
+pathcomp_mkdir() returns 0 if the directory was made successfully, and -1 otherwise.
+In the latter case, `errno` is set to the error number of the underlying system call.

 # COOKBOOK